clivetong/Talks/ElegantObjects/README.md

 And it's fair to say that the book is fairly critical of things we do in C# and Java every day.

-It's a call to emphasise the object oriented part of the procedural/functional/OO languages we use today, but incorporating some more modern ideas since the SmallTalk days.
+It's a call to emphasise the object oriented part of the procedural/functional/OO languages we use today, but incorporating some more modern ideas since the [Smalltalk](https://en.wikipedia.org/wiki/Smalltalk) days.

 ---